Is there a financial decision that people agonize over more than buying a vehicle?

 The “shuttle” was an older model Toyota Sienna, the same vehicle we owned.
 As we were driving, I noticed how quiet and smooth it ran.
 I knew it was 8 or 9 years old, but it felt just as solid as my much newer, more expensive model.

 I was very surprised.
-I actually leaned over to check the odometer.
+I actually remember leaning over to check the odometer.
 I was shocked to see that the “shuttle” van had over 300,000 miles on it.

 This got me thinking.